 - Smaller form factor phone with Touch ID (as opposed to only Face ID)

-The iPhone 8 and 8 Plus are both still solid phones worth buying in 2021.
-Purchasing an iPhone 8 in 2021 will allow you to spend less money.
+The iPhone 8 and 8 Plus are both still solid phones worth buying in 2022.
+Purchasing an iPhone 8 in 2022 lets you spend less money.
 Or, alternatively, you could likely purchase an iPhone 8 and Apple Watch Series 3 and still come out spending less money.

 Newer models of the iPhone are always released with more features, or better features, as compared to previous models.
 Basically, this is just to say the iPhone 8 will not be able to do everything the current-generation iPhones can do.
 Of course, if the current feature set of the iPhone 8 meets your needs — that shouldn’t be an issue, aside from some FOMO.